rhysd/NyaoVim/docs/tips.md

 ## Drag and Drop Files

-If you drag and drop a file to NyaoVim, NyaoVim will start to edit the file with `:edit!`.
+If you drag and drop a file to NyaoVim window, NyaoVim will start to edit the file with `:edit!`.

 ## 'Recent Files' on OS X

 When you start NyaoVim, NyaoVim's application icon will appear in your OS X dock.
-As other general OS X applications, 'Recent Files' item is available as dock menu.
+As other general OS X applications, 'Recent Files' item is available in dock menu.
 (Please right click on an icon in dock.)
-If you start to edit some file in NyaoVim (e.g. `:edit some-file`), NyaoVim registers it as 'recent file' and enable quick access with 'Recent Files' item in dock.
+When NyaoVim starts to edito some files (e.g. `:edit some-file`), NyaoVim registers them as 'recent file' and enables quick access with 'Recent Files' item.

 ## 'Current File' in title bar on OS X